Yazidis: Etymology

 The Yazidis' own name for themselves is Êzidî or, in some areas, Dasinî, although the latter, strictly speaking, is a tribal name.
 Some western scholars derive the name from the Umayyad Caliph Yazid ibn Muawiyah (Yazid I).
 However, all Yazidis reject any relationship between their name and the caliph.
 The word Yazidi means 'the servant of the creator'.
 Although Yazidism was not named after Yazid ibn Muawiyah, the caliph was revered in Yazidism.
 Other scholars derive it from Old Iranian yazata, Middle Persian yazad, "divine being".
 Another derivation of the word origin relates to Ez dā ('Created me'): Yazidis also refer to Xwedê ez dam ('God created me') and to Em miletê ezdaîn ('We are the Ezdayi nation').

-The Yazidi religion shares similarities with those of the Yaresan and the Kurdish Alevis.
-The shared features among the three religions can be traced back to an ancient faith that was probably dominant among the western Iranic peoples, but distinct from Zoroastrianism and derived from the pre-Zoroastrian Iranic tradition.

-Early writers attempted to describe Yazidi origins, broadly speaking, in terms of Islam, or Persian, or sometimes even "pagan" religions; however, research published since the 1990s has shown such an approach to be simplistic.